 For the second strategic cycle, corresponding to the 2024-2026 period, according to corporate policy guidelines, the program is based on seven key indicators: two financial and five non-financial.

 ALIGNMENT WITH LONG-TERM PERFORMANCE ENABLES STRATEGIC MANAGEMENT THAT BALANCES SOLID RESULTS WITH SUSTAINABLE PRACTICES AND A HIGH-IMPACT SAFETY APPROACH.

-Financial indicators (measuring performance during the three-year cycle):
+the three-year cycle):